px39n/Multiple-Positive-View/README.md

 ## Intermediate Data During Experiments

 We provide access to the TensorBoard records for various datasets used in our experiments.
 Below is a table that enumerates these datasets along with their corresponding TensorBoard links.
+These codes adopted in Section 'Results' under Table 2 and 3, and in the Appendix under Figure X and Tables 10 and 11.

 ### 1. 800 Epoches training over 5 Datasets, in Figure 2